aws-samples/mlops-multi-account-terraform/README.md

 Typically, when a SageMaker project is deployed:
 - GitHub private repos are created from templates that Data Scientists need to customize as per their use-case.
-- These tempalates show best practices such as testing, approvals, and dashboards.
+- These variables show best practices such as testing, approvals, and dashboards.
 They can be fully customized once deployed.
 - Depending on the chosen SageMaker project, other project specific resources might also be created such as a dedicated S3 bucket for the project and automation to trigger ML deployment from model registry.

 An architecture for the `Building, training, and deployment` project is shown below.